-Please note: The "U.S. Grand Prix List (GPL)" will represent a ranking of the U.S. athletes utilizing the best two single mogul events and best one dual moguls event from the U.S. National Championships and U.S. Selection Events using place points.
-Foreign athletes will be excluded from the place point tally at both the U.S. National Championships and the U.S. Selection Events.
+Please note: The "U.S. Grand Prix List (GPL)" will represent a ranking of the U.S. athletes utilizing the best two single mogul events and best one dual moguls event from the previous season U.S. National Championships, the previous season FIS Open, and the current season U.S. Selection Events, using place points.
+Foreign athletes will be excluded from the place point tally at the U.S. National Championships.
+At the FIS Open and the U.S. Selection events, foreign athletes will remain at their place rank.
 If there are not at least two dual mogul events, the best three single mogul events may be used.
 Ties will be broken by the best finish, then the second-best finish, then the third-best finish.
 If a tie still exists, the best finish from the U.S. Selection Events will break the tie.
+For first year eligible FIS athletes (for 2023-2024 YOB 2009) the GPL shall be calculated by taking the place point tally for U.S. Selections event moguls, doubling it and adding it to the U.S. Selections event dual moguls.
+If either Selections events moguls or dual moguls are not completed, the place point tally for the event that was run shall be tripled.